nicholas-long/kb/hacking/to-try-lists/HTTP.md

   - content > add content > basic page
     - edit in source view and set text type at bottom to php code
 - wordpress -> edit plugins or themes to install web shell

-## old stuff for old servers
-- shellshock - should find with nikto?

 ## UNCOMMON HTTP ( hacktricks )
 - 2fa bypass